viKuo/data-structures-linked-list-challenge/README.md

  - `LinkedList#remove_last(element)`
  - `LinkedList#get(index)`
  - `LinkedList#set(index, element)`
+ - `LinkedList#insert(index, element)`
  - `LinkedList#size`

 For each of these methods, determine the big-O complexity of the method.
 Create a file `complexity.md` and write the big-O for each method, explaining why.
-How do these methods compare to similar methods in your [Resizable Array class](../../../data-structures-resizable-array-challenge)?

-For example, `LinkedList#new` is `O(1)` — whether our list ends up containing 0 elemnets or 1000, `#new` will always take the same amount of time.
+For example, `LinkedList#new` is `O(1)` — whether our list ends up containing 0 elements or 1000, `#new` will always take the same amount of time.

 After you have figured out the big-O for each method, answer the following question in `complexity.md`:

- * Why is inserting a value in the middle of the collection faster with a LinkedList than it is with an Array?
+ * Why is inserting a value into a LinkedList potentially faster than inserting a value into an ArrayList?

-## Release Interlude: Harder, Better, Faster, Stronger
+## Note on Stretches

+The questions posed in the stretches below might end up being interview questions.
+Focus on getting your cores done first, but consider returning to these stretches when you have time.

+## Stretch 1: Remove... faster

 After the last release, you should have a sense of which methods in your Linked List implementation are fast and which are slow.

 Let's revisit our implementation and speed it up.

-## Release 4: Remove... faster

 In this release, ensure that `remove_first` and `remove_last` run in constant (`O(1)`) time.
 Remember, that means the `remove_*` methods should run just as fast whether it's a list of 2 nodes or 1000 nodes.